rees-kyle/public_personal_knowledge_base/notes/software.packages.apps.command-prompt.md

 The Command Prompt is often used for troubleshooting, system administration, executing scripts, and performing tasks that are more efficiently accomplished using the command-line interface.

-In recent versions of Windows (Windows 10 and later), Microsoft introduced `PowerShell` as an alternative and more powerful command-line tool.
+In recent versions of Windows (Windows 10 and later), Microsoft introduced [[command-line-interface.terminal.shell.powershell]] as an alternative and more powerful command-line tool.
 PowerShell provides more advanced features, object-oriented capabilities, and better integration with the .NET Framework, making it a preferred choice for many administrators and developers.
 However, the Command Prompt remains available and functional for users who prefer its simplicity and are accustomed to its commands and syntax.